Li-Xiang/BinlogMiner/README.md

 ## BinlogMiner
-BinlogMiner is a Open Source parser Library and Tools for MySQL binlog, Which can easy to decode MySQL binlog event's contents and flashback your table/database by generated executable UNDO/REDO statements.
+BinlogMiner is a Open Source parser Library and Tools (Miner and Parser) for MySQL binlog, Which can easy to decode MySQL binlog event's contents and flashback your table/database by generated executable UNDO/REDO statements.

 *README.zh.md FOR Chinses*